History of Santa Rita

 2010 - a few more details…

 Santa Rita was the first in line for the school bond renovations.
 In late May 2009 - all teachers moved out of the north side of the main building, relocating to the barracks and the newly emptied computer labs (on the south side).
 In addition, the vacating continued around the corner into the main hall to just past the courtyard doors by the girls' restroom.
 The office staff relocated to the music room in the gym, counselor to the "library - left", and special education to the room by the playground.
 As soon as school released for the summer - work began in earnest as the crews prepared for asbestos abatement.
 This first phase was split into two parts 1A, and 1B.
 Work concentrated on the ramp to the entrance and the main hall, especially both main restrooms - which were receiving major overhauls.
 The floor in the Boys' restroom was removed revealing a cavernous look into the basement for a good part of the summer.
 The dropped ceiling was removed, exposing over 80 year-old beams.
 Various crews put in long hours, weekdays and weekends; working to have Phase 1A close to completion when the staff and students returned in August.
 Finally, sometime in September, the office returned to the front and the bathrooms were opened!
 Now work concentrated on 1B,the Kinder and first grade (1) classrooms on the north side.
 Just before Christmas break, Kinder & first moved back in and fifth grade (5) moved out of their rooms on the southeast side.
 Asbestos abatement took place over Christmas holidays and the process began again for Phase II.
 Fast forward to the week before Spring Break… Phase III - fifth grade moved back in and fourth grade (4) moved out of their rooms.
 Abatement took place while the school was empty, as before, and the remodeling process repeated itself.
 Late May 2010, fourth grade packed up to move back into their "real" rooms and all classrooms in the library wing packed up to receive new carpet in the rooms & tile and paneling in the hall to match the renovations in the main building.
-Cafeteria renovations are also taking place during the summer of 2010.
+Cafeteria renovations also took place during the summer of 2010.
 Santa Rita has been a very busy place!
-Check back for pictures…